UCLALibrary/ansible_uclalib_role_drupal/README.md

 - siteurl: test-seniorfellows.library.ucla.edu
 -- This will also set up SSL with associated cert/key pair.
 Not recommended for local dev unless you know what you're doing.
 - default siteurl: localdev.local
-  - This will also set up SSL with associated cert/key pair.
-Not recommended for local dev unless you know what you're doing.

-default siteurl: localdev.local

 Dependencies
 ------------